eaedk/web-scraping/ReadMe.md

 # Overview

 Here is a repository to share my web scraping activities.
+I like to spend some hours having fun doing scraping.
+You may propose other websites you want me to scrape.

 # Web scraping